poppinlp/fastify-hsts/README.md

 ## Difference

 This plugin has passed all [hsts](https://github.com/helmetjs/hsts) test cases.
-But there are some differences to [csp](https://github.com/helmetjs/csp):
+But there are some differences to it:

 - Will use default value if no `maxAge` option or it's invalid.
 - Will ignore `setIf` if it's not a function.